 General

-14.11 Any issue of equity securities to employees, which do not fall within the rules of an issuer’s scheme, will be treated as a specific issue of shares for cash as contemplated in paragraph 5.51.
+14.11 Any issue of equity securities to employees, which do not fall within the rules of an issuer’s scheme, will be treated as a specific issue of shares for cash as contemplated in [5.51].

-14.12 Rolling over (including the arrangement assuming that equity securities which have already vested and been issued in terms of the scheme, and which usually revert back to the number referred to in paragraph 14.1(b) after a 10-year period) is prohibited.
+14.12 Rolling over (including the arrangement assuming that equity securities which have already vested and been issued in terms of the scheme, and which usually revert back to the number referred to in 14.1(b) after a 10-year period) is prohibited.

 14.13 Back-dating of options i.e. the practise of issuing options retrospectively is not permitted.
 The date upon which the decision to issue options is determined must be the date upon which all the components relating to the scheme i.e. the strike price, etc., are determined.